Icicle Work Group

 The IWG is made up of a diverse set of stakeholders representing local, state and federal agencies, tribes, irrigation and agricultural interests and environmental organizations.
 The IWG follows a set of operating procedures that define its purpose, members and the ultimate goals of this effort.

 Chelan County and Ecology are initiating preparation of a Programmatic Environmental Impact Statement (PEIS) for the Icicle Strategy.
 This is being prepared in accordance with the State Environmental Policy Act (SEPA) and will include evaluating the proposal for probable significant adverse impacts, alternative ways to meet adopted guiding principles, mitigation measures, and permit approvals.

 A Public Open House was held on Wednesday, April 20, 2016.
 Click here to see the information presented at the open house.

 Comments: There was a public comment period that ended May 11, 2016.
 The comments can be viewed in this comment response summary.
-Public comment will again be accepted following the release of a draft PEIS in the summer of 2017.
+Public comment will again be accepted following the release of a draft PEIS in early 2018.

 How Can I Learn More?

 - Icicle Strategy Determination of Significance

 - Icicle Watershed Map